hemangshah/printer/README.md

 <b> Without these people, repos and posts I couldn't make a better Printer.</b>

-> In order I have of help received.
+> In order of help received.

 1. StackOverflow's posts.
 2. [Robert M Ryan](https://github.com/robertmryan) for providing tips on improving the Printer class.